codyhxyz/teller-cli/README.md

 ## About

-AI assistants can reason about money, but they usually lack the concrete facts they need: account balances, recent transactions, income, spending, merchants, and categories.

-`money` gives them that context in the simplest possible form: plain markdown.
+`money` gives AI assistants the financial context that will help them help you make better financial decisions.

 It can include: